Show Your Work

 You Don’t Have To Be A Genius:

-The whole idea of people who are genius at something can only share something or contribute something to others is gone.
-If you think that what do I possibly have to share - You are not alone and here is a simple way - Find Your Scenius.
+The whole idea that people who are genius at something can only share something or contribute something to others is gone.
+If you think about what I possibly have to share - You are not alone and here is a simple way - Find Your Scenius.

 Scenius means being part of a group of people sharing the same collective ideas.
 It can be your reading clubs, your group of friends who talk about Web3, or someone interested in a particular way of living that will make them feel creative.
 Thanks to the Internet, you don’t have to look around to find these Scenius. it is available in the form of forums, and groups on Social media.